elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

 From <a href="http://www.afterdawn.com/guides/archive/subtitle_formats_explained.cfm" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.afterdawn.com/guides/archive/subtitle_formats_explained.cfm']);">Subtitle Formats Explained</a>:

 > Most subtitles consist purely of text characters.
 Since text is also some of the easiest data to store and compress it makes sense to store subtitles as simple text files or a text stream within a video file.
-Although it&#8217;s normal for all subtitles to start out this way, that doesn&#8217;t mean that&#8217;s how they&#8217;re stored.
+Although it's normal for all subtitles to start out this way, that doesn't mean that's how they're stored.
 >
-> As a matter of fact subtitles on DVDs aren&#8217;t actually text.
-They&#8217;re actually encoded as raster graphics.
-Much like the way characters on older text-based computer interfaces, they&#8217;re actually just a collection of dots on a grid.
+> As a matter of fact subtitles on DVDs aren't actually text.
+They're actually encoded as raster graphics.
+Much like the way characters on older text-based computer interfaces, they're actually just a collection of dots on a grid.
 These images are put over the top of the video frame when displayed.

 More from the same site:

-> VobSub subtitles have become very common because it&#8217;s easy to get them from DVDs.
+> VobSub subtitles have become very common because it's easy to get them from DVDs.
 In fact, VobSub basically just re-packages the images from the DVD into a file that has the extension of .SUB and additional information in another file with an extension of .IDX.
-They&#8217;re generally referred to as either VobSub or IDX + SUB (IDX/SUB) subtitles.
+They're generally referred to as either VobSub or IDX + SUB (IDX/SUB) subtitles.
 Information in the IDX file tells media player software the color of the subtitles, their position on the screen, when they appear and disappear, and a number of other important pieces of information.

-So **VobSub** format consists of images and a descriptor file to correlate the times when each image should be displayed (this is a very oversimplified definition &#8230; there are a lot of other aspect to it as well).
+So **VobSub** format consists of images and a descriptor file to correlate the times when each image should be displayed (this is a very oversimplified definition ... there are a lot of other aspect to it as well).
 Here is similar description from <a href="http://wiki.multimedia.cx/index.php?title=VOBsub" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.multimedia.cx/index.php?title=VOBsub']);">VobSub</a>:

 > VOBsub extracts the DVD subtitles raw PES from a DVD and dumps this to a .sub file.
 It also creates a .idx Index file with the times and byteoffsets for each and every single subtitle.
 The format has support for multiple tracks and can also be embedded in MP4 and Matroska files.

 For **SRT** or (SubRip text file format), we can check out the <a href="http://en.wikipedia.org/wiki/SubRip" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/SubRip']);">wikipedia</a> page:

-> The SubRip file format, as reported on the Matroska multimedia container format website, is &#8220;perhaps the most basic of all subtitle formats.&#8221;SubRip (SubRip Text) files are named with the extension .srt, and contain formatted lines of plain text in groups separated by a blank line.
+> The SubRip file format, as reported on the Matroska multimedia container format website, is "perhaps the most basic of all subtitle formats."SubRip (SubRip Text) files are named with the extension .srt, and contain formatted lines of plain text in groups separated by a blank line.
 Subtitles are numbered sequentially, starting at 1.
 The timecode format used is hours:minutes:seconds,milliseconds with time units fixed to two zero padded digits and fractions fixed to three zero padded digits (00:00:00,000).

 There is a lot more information regarding SubRip available here: